 Car theft is a problem in certain areas.
 Lock unattended vehicles and hide contents.
 Use guarded car parks in cities, especially overnight.

 There have been a number of thefts of bicycles in Vilnius.

-If you feel that you have been a victim call the police on 112.
+If you feel that you’ve been a victim of crime, call the police on 112.

-Remember to activate your ticket on the machine on board or you may be fined by undercover inspectors.
+On local buses and trolley-buses, remember to activate your ticket (whether it’s pre-purchased or bought from the driver) on the machine on board or you may be fined by undercover inspectors.

 Taxis are reasonably priced.
 Make sure the meter is used.
 It is cheaper and safer to phone for a taxi from a recognised company than to hail one in the street.
 Ask your hotel reception to call one.
 Do not use unregistered taxis

 You can drive using a UK photo card driving licence.
 You must have suitable insurance and carry the original vehicle registration documents (copies are not acceptable).